-Work on fine motor skills, color recognition, patterns, and so much more with this fun outdoor activity for kids!
+Work on fine motor skills, color recognition, and so much more with this fun outdoor pattern activity!
 The set up is super simple and the activity is always a hit with my boys.
 Gather some sticks and beads and you are all set!

 The supply list is minimal for this activity!